Student Honors Recital Application

 Video Submission Guidelines

-- Either upload your video file directly in your application or include a link to your video file in a cloud-based platform like Google Drive, Dropbox, or OneDrive.
+- Submit a direct video file upload or a link via Google Drive, Dropbox, or OneDrive.

-- Videos must contain the repertoire listed on the original application.
+- Videos must contain exactly the repertoire listed on the application; no editing is permitted.

-- No editing is allowed.
-Each selection must be labeled with the title and composer.
-For individual movements of a larger work, label with the title, roman numeral of movement and composer.
+- Label each selection with title and composer.
+For individual movements, include the title, movement number (Roman numeral), and composer.